Combodo/iTop/readme.txt

 The JQuery team and all the jQuery plugins authors for developing such a powerful library.
-Phil Eddies for the numerous feedbacks provided, and the first implementation of CKEdit Marco Tulio and Bruno Cassaro for the Portuguese (Brazilian) translation Vladimir Shilov and Shamil Khamit for the Russian translation Izzet Sirin for the Turkish translation
+Phil Eddies for the numerous feedbacks provided, and the first implementation of CKEdit Marco Tulio and Bruno Cassaro for the Portuguese (Brazilian) translation Vladimir Kunin, Vladimir Shilov and Shamil Khamit for the Russian translation Izzet Sirin for the Turkish translation
 Deng Lixin for the Chinese translation
 Marialaura Colantoni for the Italian translation